zvalerie/Alps_LCC/XL/README.md

-## Land cover classification in Alps area
+Landues classification in Alps area
-Address the class imbalance problem in SwissImage dataset.